 - Put a bowl under the brewing group.
 Begin pulling the ‘shots’.
-You will want to brew for about five seconds, stop brewing for fifteen seconds and then back on again for five seconds.
-Repeat this on again, of again process at least five times.
+You will want to brew for about five seconds, stop brewing for fifteen seconds, and then back on again for five seconds.
+Repeat this on/off process at least five times.

 - Next, using the brush for your espresso machine, work your way around the groove in the brewing group.
-Once you have successfully cleaned this, turn it on to give give the shower head another rinse.
+Once you have successfully cleaned this, turn it on to give the showerhead another rinse.
 You are now finished!